akka/akka/akka-docs/rst/scala/actors.rst

 have to either declare an implicit :class:`ActorSystem`, or you can give the factory explicitly (see further below).

+The two possible ways of issuing a ``context.become`` (replacing or adding the new behavior) are offered separately to enable a clutter-free notation of nested receives:

+.. includecode:: ../../../akka-actor-tests/src/test/scala/akka/actor/ActorDSLSpec.scala#becomeStacked

+Please note that calling ``unbecome`` more often than ``becomeStacked`` results in the original behavior being installed, which in case of the :class:`Act` trait is the empty behavior (the outer ``become`` just replaces it during construction).

 Life-cycle hooks are also exposed as DSL elements (see `Start Hook`_ and `Stop Hook`_ below), where later invocations of the methods shown below will replace the contents of the respective hooks: